-Week 12 – NFL Teams on BYE (TBD) – The NFL threw us a curve back in 2013 by scheduling bye weeks late into the regular season.
-In 2019, there were four teams on bye in Week 12 but none in Week 13.
-These four teams on bye in Week 12 were the Arizona Cardinals, Kansas City Chiefs, Los Angeles Chargers and Minnesota Vikings.
+Week 13/14 – NFL Teams on BYE – The NFL threw us a curve back in 2013 by scheduling bye weeks late into the regular season.
+In 2022, there are two teams on bye in week 13 and six teams on bye in Week 14.
 While having players on bye in the playoffs is unusual and may seem problematic on the surface, since this is a known fact to all FFPC owners prior to the draft, it does not put any owner at a disadvantage and is fair to all.
 Owners ultimately will make the decision to draft or not draft players from the bye week teams.
 This now adds a new wrinkle to player evaluation and draft strategy for the FFPC Main Event owners.

 The team with this winning bid will be awarded the free agent and all losing bids for that free agent will be cancelled.
 This process will continue until every remaining bid has been considered.
-The FFPC has extended the free agent time period (for playoff teams) beyond the 11-week regular season into weeks 12 and 13.
-All teams NOT qualifying into the League Playoffs will have their rosters locked at the end of Week 11 and will no longer have the ability to make free agent moves.
-There are no free agent moves for any teams in Weeks 14-16.
+The FFPC has extended the free agent time period (for playoff teams) beyond the 12-week regular season into weeks 13 and 14.
+All teams NOT qualifying into the League Playoffs will have their rosters locked at the end of Week 12 and will no longer have the ability to make free agent moves.
+There are no free agent moves for any teams in Weeks 15-17.